Kolten Wong Player Props: Mariners vs. Twins

-After going 0-for-3 in his last game, Kolten Wong and the Seattle Mariners take on the Minnesota Twins (who will start Kenta Maeda) at 9:40 PM ET on Wednesday.
+On Thursday, Kolten Wong (on the back of going 0-for-3) and the Seattle Mariners face the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
+First pitch is at 3:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Tigers.
+In his last game he had a hitless showing (0-for-3) against the Twins.

 Kolten Wong Game Info & Props vs. the Twins